harrison-lab-git/lab-website/content/authors/kim/_index.md

 ---
 # Display name
-title: Kim Foster
+title: Tayla Olsen

 weight: 4

 # Username (this should match the folder name)
 authors:
-- kim
+- tayla

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Rotation student
+role: Graduate student

 # Organizations/Affiliations
 organizations:
-- name: UW Immunology
+- name: Seattle MCB
   url: ""

 # Short bio (displayed in user profile at end of posts)